-- analysis and evaluation of an experiment or case study - a data analysis of generated primary and/or collated secondary data - reflective annotations of a logbook of practical activities - media analysis of one or more contemporary media texts - a literature review - response to a psychological issue or ethical dilemma - a modelling or simulation activity - problem-solving involving psychological concepts, skills and/or issues - a report of a scientific investigation, including the generation, analysis and evaluation of primary data. - a response to an investigation into contemporary psychological research and how science can be used to explore and validate psychological research questions - a report of a student-adapted or student-designed scientific investigation using a selected format, such as a scientific poster, an article for a scientific publication, a practical report, an oral presentation, a multimedia presentation or a visual representation
+• analysis and evaluation of an experiment or case study

+- a data analysis of generated primary and/or collated secondary data - reflective annotations of a logbook of practical activities - media analysis of one or more contemporary media texts - a literature review - · response to a psychological issue or ethical dilemma - a modelling or simulation activity - problem-solving involving psychological concepts, skills and/or issues - a report of a scientific investigation, including the generation, analysis and evaluation of primary data. - a response to an investigation into contemporary psychological research and how science can be used to explore and validate psychological research questions - a report of a student-adapted or student-designed scientific investigation using a selected format, such as a scientific poster, an article for a scientific publication, a practical report, an oral presentation, a multimedia presentation or a visual representation

+Units 3 and 4 Areas of Study Unit 3 How does experience affect behaviour and mental processes?
 Unit 4 How is wellbeing developed and maintained?